smitoi/evcs/README.md

 REST API for an electric vehicle charging station management system using Laravel 9.
 Main requirements:

-- [ ] Administrators can manage companies.
+- [x] Administrators can manage companies.
-- [ ] Administrators can manage charging stations.
+- [x] Administrators can manage charging stations.
-- [ ] Companies are arranged in a hierarchical structure.
+- [x] Companies are arranged in a hierarchical structure.
 - [ ] Users can search the nearest stations to their position.

 ## Local Development

-This project uses Docker - to build and start the containers use:
+This project uses Docker adapted from an Laravel Initializer template - to build and start the containers use:

 ```shell
 make build